-8.5.3 Sites: The Plan has identified three sites as suitable for development.
+- 8.5.4 Sites: The Plan has identified three sites as suitable for development.
 Several options were considered from the sites proposed by local landowners, as outlined above, and the Plan process has identified three locations which will help to deliver the vision, objectives and intentions of the Neighbourhood Plan whilst meeting the demands of the District Council's Local Plan.
 The allocation of these sites has the potential to provide a housing mix with smaller homes which will have a significant social benefit and encourage the development of a vibrant and diverse community.
-The sustainability of the village will be assisted through the spending power and use of facilities by future occupants.

-8.5.4 The street pattern and built form of the village has evolved over a long period of time and spreading development in three different sites reflects the setting of the village, in particular, the distinct spacious character of Bredfield.
-They perform well in terms of integrating with the existing built area of the village and focus growth in areas which generated community support.
+The sustainability of the village will be assisted through the spending power and use of facilities by future occupants. - 8.5.5 The street pattern and built form of the village has evolved over a long period of time and spreading development in three different sites reflects the setting of the village, in particular, the distinct spacious character of Bredfield.
+They perform well in terms of integrating with the existing built area of the village and focus growth in areas which generated community support. - Site 459 has already been allocated for housing, with the Planning Inspectorate commenting that it was a natural extension of the built form of the village.